 1 | Prepare in Advance

-The entire SOAP process occurs over a few short, hectic days, which means you need to be prepared.
-If you believe you are at risk of not matching, you should begin preparing additional materials for your SOAP applications the month before Match Week.
-This might include gaining additional letters of recommendation or editing your personal statement to be geared toward a different specialty.
+The entire SOAP process lasts only a few hectic days, so you need to be prepared.
+If you believe you may not match, you should begin preparing additional materials for your SOAP applications the month before Match Week.
+This might include obtaining additional letters of recommendation or editing your personal statement to be tailored to a different specialty.

 Leading up to Match Week, brush up on some of your residency interview skills.
-Go over your answers to common residency interview questions, practice your answers, check your body language, and ensure you have professional attire clean and ready to go.
-As soon as you find out you need to participate in SOAP, double down on these efforts and prepare yourself for a whirlwind of short notice interviews.
+Go over your answers to common residency interview questions, practice them, check your body language, and ensure your professional attire is clean and ready to go.
+As soon as you find out you need to participate in SOAP, double down on these efforts and prepare yourself for a whirlwind of short-notice interviews.

 2 | Clear Your Schedule